 While a nightcap might seem relaxing, alcohol can seriously mess with your sleep.
 It might help you doze off initially, but it disrupts your sleep cycle later in the night, leading to less restful sleep overall.
 You’ll likely experience lighter sleep, more frequent awakenings (especially those middle-of-the-night bathroom trips!), and reduced REM and deep sleep, which are essential for feeling refreshed.
 Alcohol’s impact on sleep is often misunderstood, as highlighted in discussions on how it can affect sleep quality.

-Address Common Sleep Disruptors
+What to Do About Common Sleep Disruptors

 Getting enough sleep isn’t just about the perfect environment and good habits.
 It’s also about tackling the things that disrupt our sleep.
 Let’s explore some common culprits and how to address them.